mdspro15/cpp_01/README.md

 ## Stack
 When a new local variables is declared, more stack memory is allocated for that function to store the variables.
 After the function returns, the stack memory of this function is **deallocated automatically** and all local variables become invalid.
-There is no guarantee that the value stored in those area will stay the same.
-A common mistake is to return a pointer to a stack variable in a helper function.
-After the caller gets this pointer the invalid stack memory can be overwritten at anytime.
+There is no guarantee that the value stored in those area will stay the same. <br>
+This code in below is example of this case.
+It will cause error because In helper function, it returns a pointer to a stack variable which is invalid after this helper function returns.
 ```
 Cube *Createcube()
 {